Forward pass: Rugby football

 In the two codes of rugby (union and league), a forward pass is against the rules.
 Normally this results in a scrum to the opposing team, but on rare occasions a penalty may be awarded if the referee is of the belief that the ball was deliberately thrown forward.

-In both codes of rugby the direction of the pass is relative to the player making the pass and not to the actual path relative to the ground.
+Unlike in gridiron football, where the direction of a pass is judged strictly relative to the ground, in both codes of rugby the direction of the pass is relative to the player making the pass and not to the actual path relative to the ground.
 A forward pass occurs when the player passes the ball forward in relation to himself.
 (This applies only to the movement of the player, not to the direction in which the passer is facing, i.e. if the player is facing backwards and passes toward their team's goal area, it is not forward; and conversely, if the player passes toward the opponent's goal area, it is forward.)
 In rugby league, the video referee may not make judgements on whether a pass is forward.

 The garryowen, as well as the cross-field kick, while not as reliable as the forward pass and more difficult to execute successfully, can provide some of the function that a forward pass does in American and Canadian football.

 Other football codes

 In some other football codes, such as association football (soccer), Australian rules football and Gaelic football, the kicked forward pass is used so ubiquitously that it is not thought of as a distinct kind of play at all.
 In association football and its variants, the concept of offside is used to regulate who can be in front of the play or be nearest to the goal.
 Historically some earlier incarnations of football allowed unlimited forward passing, and present-day Australian rules football and Gaelic football do not have an offside rule.
+Austus was a variation of Australian rules football created in Australia during World War II and played between Australians and visiting soldiers from the United States using a gridiron ball with rules that allowed throwing the ball to create a fair contest between teams of both nations.